Teresa Heinz Kerry

-In 1966, Teresa married her college sweetheart, Republican Senator John Heinz of Pennsylvania, with whom she has three sons.
-Shortly after celebrating their 25th wedding anniversary in 1991, Senator Heinz was killed in a plane crash.
+In 1966, Teresa married her college sweetheart, Republican Senator Henry John Heinz III of Pennsylvania, with whom she has three sons.
+Shortly after celebrating their 25th wedding anniversary in 1991, Senator Heinz was killed in a helicopter crash.

 Teresa was first introduced to her second husband, Massachusetts Senator John Kerry, by Senator Heinz at an Earth Day rally in 1990.
 In 1992, she met Kerry again at the Earth Summit in Rio de Janeiro.
-The couple was wed in Nantucket, Massachusetts, in 1995.
-In 2004, in her typical candid, forthright fashion, Teresa supported her husband during his campaign for the U.S. presidency, which he lost to President George W. Bush.
+The couple wed in Nantucket, Massachusetts in 1995.
+Years later, in 2004, Teresa supported her husband during his campaign for the U.S. presidency, which he lost to President George W. Bush.

-She and Senator Kerry live in Boston, Massachusetts, and have homes in Ketchum, Idaho; Nantucket, Massachusetts; Fox Chapel, Pennsylvania; and Georgetown, Washington, D.C.
+She and Kerry have resided in Boston, Massachusetts, and also have homes in Ketchum, Idaho; Nantucket, Massachusetts; Fox Chapel, Pennsylvania; and Georgetown, Washington, D.C.